tomaswolf/gerrit-gitblit-plugin/README.md

   parser.
 That caused me some headache because Gerrit versions smaller than 2.11 include a version of pegdown that is too old for
   GitBlit.

+As of Gerrit 2.11.1, the plugin also replaces some classes from GitBlit to make GitBlit work with the JGit 4.0 provided by Gerrit.

 # Installation

 Download the [latest release](https://github.com/tomaswolf/gerrit-gitblit-plugin/releases) for your Gerrit version and install